 Many people recommend drinking bone broth.
 If you’re interested in drinking bone broth for its many purported health and nutritional benefits, make sure it is hot!
 Drink it as you would a tea.
 You can even add additional herbs or seasonings!

 While the finished bone broth will be gelatinous, we don’t recommend digging into it with a spoon like a tub of jello.
 If drinking it straight up does not seem appealing to you, consider using it in place of water when cooking grains such as rice or quinoa.
 This will provide your grains with extra flavor and nutrition!
 You can also use your bone broth in soups!

 Bone broth tastes like … broth.
 Think of the leftover broth in a chicken or turkey soup — it’s going to taste a lot like that, but blander unless you add additional seasonings.

-How long does bone broth last in the freezer?
+How long does turkey stock last in the freezer?

 How long does bone broth last in the fridge?